Shopify/unity-buy-sdk/EXAMPLES.md

 });
 ```

-## Checkout with Native Pay (Apple Pay / Android Pay)
+## Checkout with Native Pay (Apple Pay)

-You can allow users to pay with Apple Pay or Android Pay (coming soon), depending on the device OS, providing a seamless checkout experience.
+You can allow users to pay with Apple Pay, depending on the device OS, providing a seamless checkout experience.

 To determine whether the user is able to make a payment with Native Pay, you can use the `CanCheckoutWithNativePay` method.
 If the user has this capability, then you can use `CheckoutWithNativePay` to present the native pay authentication interface to the user.
 If they do not, then you can accept payment using [Web View Checkout](#checkout-with-a-web-view).